-A great user experience comprises many facets, but Google has identified three foundational elements that every site should possess:
+A great user experience comprises many factors, but Google has identified three foundational elements that every site should possess:

-Google says that all of Google’s popular development tools can now be used to measure Core Web Vitals.
+Google says that all of its popular development tools can now be used to measure Core Web Vitals.

 Here’s an example of those new metrics in the PageSpeed Insights tool: